-- Develop reliable revenues
+- Develop reliable revenues.

-- Pursue changes to State collective bargaining rules
+- Pursue changes to State collective bargaining rules.

-- Reduce benefit costs
+- Reduce benefit costs.

-- Implement more efficiencies
+- Implement more efficiencies.

-- Increase partnerships
+- Increase partnerships.

-- Consider regionalization
+- Consider regionalization.

 Some areas of regionalization may save money, some may not.
 Tonight's discussion is about the current shared or regional services and the possibilities of more.
+City

-City Manager Steve Hall reviewed the current list of shared services as well as other areas we are considering.
+Manager Steve Hall reviewed the current list of shared services as well as other areas we are considering.
 He also reviewed a list of 2015 budget needs, unmet reserves, and the next round of potential cuts.
-The Committee asked about combining our jail with the County and possibly combining fire services with Tumwater.
-Staff was asked that we invite Tumwater to a future meeting.
+Committee Member Selby asked about combining our jail with the County and possibly combining fire services with Tumwater.
+She asked that we invite Tumwater to a future meeting.
 The Committee asked about the duplication of utility services along North Street.
 This is a topic that will continue to be discussed during current and future budget deliberations.